astroumd/lmtoy/docs/wishlist.md

 # A wishlist

 In no particular order, there are some remaining things on the wish list, the important ones are tracked in our [github issues](https://github.com/astroumd/lmtoy/issues) list.
 I've also added a few that Mark Heyer listed in his report.

 * A much better auto-baselining.
 The current VLSR (from netcdf) and guessed DV and DW only does that much, but it's ok for a first start.
 The M31 data is already showing the VLSR is no good, as the VLSR of the galaxy is not appropriate for the small patches in the M31 survey the LMT undertook.

 * To encourage making apps, the keywords belonging to the app should be with the code with minimal repetition of the keyword names.
 Should we look at e.g. click , docopt, clize.
 The new view_spec_point.py script uses docopt to see how we like this.

-* Here and there more sensible defaults are needed for keywords. [docopt could solve this too]
+* Here and there more sensible defaults are needed for keywords. [docopt could solve this too, as can be seen in the new "view_spec_point.py"

 * Using the -c flag and the other options are confusing.
 Would be nice if the other options can override the configuration file.
 Honestly, I believe the configuration is overrated and I would like to see it gone (would simplify this exploding parameter problem).
 This parameter file also seems to place different - possibly conflicting - defaults in different places.

 * There are still a few places in the C code that don't exit, where they should, for example of malloc() fails.

 * Options to smooth/bin in velocity?
 Or leave this to 3rd party tools?
 [NEMO writes an .nfs. cube, which is a NoiseFlatSMoothed version so ADMIT can run on it.]
-CASA should be good for this.
+CASA should be good test for this.

-* waterfall in a fits image
+* waterfall in the form of a fits image/cube

 * RFI blanking

+* Add a time column to the SpecFile

 * Masking file with more flexible filtering:
   - by pixel number
-  - by rms (absolute, or fractional)
+  - by rms (absolute, or fractional [rms_cut < 0 can do that now])
   - by time
   - by sequence
   Inspired by miriad, the format could look at follows: